 HISTORICAL / FANTASY

 Part historical (ancient Rome) and part fantasy, Elias and Laia live in a world that enslaves them both in different ways — Elias with fighting and Laia with serving and spying.
 This is an epic page-turning series with lots of mystery, action, and a hint of romance.
-It’s SO good that it’s one of the most popular YA books right now.
+It’s SO good that it’s one of the most popular YA books right now but one that could be read by younger readers in 7th grade.

 REALISTIC